PurwadhikaDev/GammaGroup_JC_DS_FT_BDG_05_FinalProject/README.md

 **Unsuitable Use Cases:**
 - Predicting prices for cars outside the specified range, such as **limited edition cars, classic/antique cars, or modified vehicles**.

+**Recommendation**

+**1. For Model**
+- The data refinement process involved removing rows where the 'Price' feature had values of 0 and 1 SAR, as well as applying constraints to 'Price' and 'Mileage' due to anomalies.
+As a result, the dataset used for model development was significantly reduced to 6,027 rows, representing approximately 25% of the original dataframe.
+To improve future model performance, increasing the dataset size is recommended, as the current number of observations may be insufficient for optimal prediction accuracy.
+- Incorporating additional features that strongly correlate with the target variable 'Price' could enhance the model.
+Relevant features may include the car's interior and exterior condition, document completeness (such as registration, license, and owner's manual), maintenance history, and accident history. ([Source: What are the factors that influence a used car price?](https://carsellzone.com/blog/detail/factors-affect-car-price))
+- Adding a feature to distinguish classic cars from regular ones could be beneficial.
+This is because the relationship between 'Mileage' and 'Price' differs across vehicle types, such as classic cars, supercars, and everyday cars.
+For instance, a classic car from 1965 might have a higher value than a car from 2005.
+However, classifying vehicles as classic requires domain expertise to determine which models qualify.

+**2. For Syarah.com**

+**1. Intelligent Used Car Marketplace**

+Develop an AI-powered e-commerce platform for used cars, integrating with the machine learning model.

+Key Features:

+- Trend analysis based on location and seasonality.
+- Automated bidding system for buyers to get the best price.

+Monetization Strategies:

+- Premium listing fees.

+**2. AI-Powered Loan & Insurance Underwriting**

+Leverage the machine learning model to help financial and insurance companies assess vehicle asset values.

+Key Features:

+- Predict depreciation rates for used cars to assess loan risks.
+- Determine collateral value for vehicle-backed loans.
+- AI-based insurance pricing based on car conditions.

+Monetization Strategies:

+- Partnerships with banks and insurance providers.
+- API-based subscription model for automated vehicle valuation services.

 **!
 You want to see More ???**